rclone/rclone/docs/content/rc.md

 This takes the following parameters

-- fs - a remote name string eg "drive:"
+- fs - a remote name string e.g. "drive:"
-- remote - a path within that remote eg "dir"
+- remote - a path within that remote e.g. "dir"
 - unlink - boolean - if set removes the link rather than adding it (optional)
-- expire - string - the expiry time of the link eg "1d" (optional)
+- expire - string - the expiry time of the link e.g. "1d" (optional)

 Returns